-Spinal Injuries Association
+The Spinal Injuries Association (SIA) Charity

 “Becoming paralysed is a shock.
 It is an entry into an unknown, scary world.
 It felt like starting from the beginning, learning how to do basic things again from getting out of bed, into a wheelchair, how to dress, manage bodily functions and navigate the day to day needs of living.
 The social, emotional and psychological impact of adapting to a world on wheels were also significant.
 The Spinal Injuries Association magazine and support they provided gave me a window to new possibilities.
 I learned that so much was still possible, and with that information and inspiration I have been able to move forward to live a full and incredibly adventurous life again.”

-The Spinal Injuries Association (SIA) help spinal cord injured people rebuild and lead fulfilled lives.
-SIA is a lifeline: the expert voice and leading source of information and advice, supporting and representing spinal cord injured people for over 40 years.
-The organisation is built on the belief that everyone has the right to live a fulfilled life, and that means the life they choose.
+At least three new people become paralysed each day in the UK alone: a shocking, life-changing event for not only the individual, but all touched by spinal cord injury.
+The Spinal Injuries Association (SIA) helps SCI people rebuild and lead fulfilled lives.
+SIA is a lifeline: the expert voice and leading source of information and advice, supporting and representing SCI people for over 40 years.
+The charity is built on the belief that everyone has the right to live a fulfilled life, and that means the life they choose.

 The vital work of The Spinal Injuries Association

 When someone sustains a spinal-cord injury (SCI), their life changes forever.
 Every injury is unique and everyone’s experience of SCI will be different.
 But there is one common denominator: everyone who sustains an SCI – not to mention their families and friends – will need support at some stage as they learn to rebuild their lives and adapt to their new ‘normal’.
 Even many years after an injury, a change in health or circumstances can leave someone needing expert information and advice.

 That is why the charity exists: to provide lifelong support to the estimated 50,000 people living with SCI in the UK.
 In the last year the charity: